prajwollamichhane11/GAN-on-National-Flags/README.md

 <li>Around 50 disoriented and out of centext images deleted.</li>
 <li>Dataset of over 60 countries and a total of over 6000 national falgs are collected.</li>
 <li>Reshaped and Resized the image to (64,64)</li>
-<li>Zipped Images and Uploaded <a href="https://drive.google.com/file/d/1r-z3a5EKvFMFGZgM2RGhAcoJl1iBpazc/view?usp=sharing">here</a> for dataset tor train on Google Colab.</li>
+<li>Zipped Images and Uploaded <a href="https://drive.google.com/file/d/1r-z3a5EKvFMFGZgM2RGhAcoJl1iBpazc/view?usp=sharing">here</a> for dataset for train on Google Colab.</li>

 <h2>GAN Training</h2>